TheKompot/Eigenfaces/README.md

 ![km vs gm](https://user-images.githubusercontent.com/93282067/213715627-21b6255a-398c-41ae-8635-9086b9654b3f.png)

-Its difficult to objectively assess which algorithm is better, they both seem to produce qualitatively almost identical reuslts when clustering our image dataset.
+Its difficult to objectively assess which algorithm is better, they both seem to produce qualitatively almost identical results when clustering our image dataset.